aiidateam/AEP/006_efficient_object_store_for_repository/readme.md

 The key concept is that we want maximum performance when writing a new object.
 Therefore, each new object is written, by default, in loose format.
-Periodically, a packing operation can be executed, taking loose objects and moving them into packs.
+Periodically, a packing operation can be executed (in a first version this will be triggered manually by the users and properly documented; in the future, we might think to automatic triggering this based on performance heuristics), moving loose objects into packs.

 Accessing an object should only require that the user of the library provides its key, and the concept of packing should be hidden to the user (at least when retrieving, while it can be exposed for maintenance operations like repacking).

 #### Efficiency decisions
-Here are some possible decisions.
+Here follows a discussion of some of the decisions that were made in the implementation.
 These are based on a compromise between the different requirements, and represent what can be found in the current implementation in the [disk-objectstore](https://github.com/giovannipizzi/disk-objectstore) package.